 The HEC Paris PhD Program is built on a strategy of excellence in PhD instruction and placement success.
 It is a small and intensive program aiming to attract outstanding students with the highest level of ambition.
-Only between 1 and 4 students are enrolled in each area of specialization every year.
-The rigorous selection process and the small number of students admitted into the program ensure that HEC Paris attracts high-calibre students.
+Only between 10 and 12 students are enrolled every year and 1 to 4 in each area of specializationr.
+The rigorous selection process and the small number of students admitted into the program ensure that we attracts high-calibre students.

 HEC Paris’ international, research-driven, young and yet renowned faculty is a key ingredient of success in our PhD Program.
 HEC faculty members are publishing many research articles in top research journals every year, and are active in all domains of research in management.
-One out every seven hours taught by HEC Paris’ research faculty is taught in the PhD program; the depth and quality of HEC Paris PhD course offering ensures that PhD students receive the training needed to carry out research at the forefront of their field.
+The depth and quality of HEC Paris PhD course offer ensures that PhD students receive the training needed to carry out research at the forefront of their field.

-During the second year, PhD students will start advancing on their thesis by formulating their own PhD thesis project.
-At the end of the 2nd year, they will defend a thesis proposal in front of faculty from their area of specialization.
+During the second year, PhD students will work on their thesis proposal.
+The thesis propoal is defended at the end of the year front of faculty from their area of specialization.
 With the help of their supervisors and other faculty members, they will define the most promising questions and avenues for their research ideas, and determine the research design.

-The program is designed for four years, and most students are able to complete their thesis within four years.
-As in most leading PhD programs in management, many students decide to stay at HEC Paris for one more year in order to better prepare for the academic job market, advance their research vita (publications, working papers, and presentations) and maximize their chances for a high-profile faculty placement.
-HEC Paris provides generous funding and employment opportunities for those students during their 5th year as well.
+The program is designed for five years but some students are able to complete their thesis within four years.
+As in most leading PhD programs in management, this is the time students need to prepare for the academic job market, advance their research vita (publications, working papers, and presentations) to maximize their chances for a high-profile faculty placement.

-A majority of our successful PhD student go on an academic visit in another top business schools or research department.
+A majority of our successful PhD students go on an academic visit in another top business school or research department.
 Most of these visits take place during the 3rd and 4th year of the PhD studies.
-Such visits are very flexible and vary a lot in length, for any period of time between 3 and 12 months.
+Such visits are very flexible and vary a lot in length (in general between 3 and 12 months).
 Every year, HEC Paris also receives around 3 to 5 visiting PhD students from other schools and departments around the world.
-Students receive financial support for research visits.
+Students receive additional financial support for research visits.

 The Doctoral Schools in France have been created by the legislator to guarantee common standards in doctoral studies everywhere in the country; they often bring together PhD programs from multiple institutions.
 Every PhD student must be registered at a Doctoral School, and HEC Paris PhD students are registered at the Doctoral School in Social Sciences and Humanities (Ecole Doctorale 578 SHS) of Paris-Saclay University.